brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/user_guide.md

 cv2.rectangle(img, ptGreen, (ptGreen[0] + w_green, ptGreen[1] + h_green), (0,255,255), 4)
 ~~~

-**4. Messages on screen:** Print the results of 3 sections of the process, name of the image analyzed, an announcement that the image has been loaded, this shows us that the process of acquiring the data of said image was successful and finally prints the result of how many LEDs are in each state, being these:
+**4. Messages on screen:** It prints the results of 3 sections of the process, name of the image analyzed, an announcement that the image has been loaded, this shows us that the process of acquiring the data of said image was successful and finally prints the result of how many LEDs are in each state, being these:

 ***First section***